Table of Contents

 2. Using the Demo Template

-For a complete implementation with all features, open demo.html in your browser.
+For a complete implementation with all features, open index.html in your browser.
 This includes:

 - Gender selection (Male/Female)